Systems / lead response

 InsideSales / MIT (Oldroyd), 2007

-Read the comparison carefully: it's not 5 minutes versus the next morning.
-It's 5 minutes versus 30.
-Half an hour — the time it takes to finish one job, eat lunch, or drive across town — is already enough to make you a hundred times less likely to connect.
-The window is measured in minutes, not hours, and the clock starts the instant they hit send.
+Read the comparison carefully.
+It isn't five minutes versus the next morning.
+It's five minutes versus 30.
+Half an hour (about the time it takes to finish one job, eat lunch, or drive across town) already makes you a hundred times less likely to connect.
+The window is measured in minutes, and the clock starts the instant they hit send.

-The reason is simple, and once you see it you can't unsee it: buying intent peaks at the exact moment someone reaches out, and decays from there.
-When a person fills out your form, they are sitting there with their phone in their hand, motivated, ready to talk.
+Because buying intent peaks at the exact moment someone reaches out, then drains away fast.
+When a person fills out your form, they're sitting there with their phone in hand, motivated, ready to talk.
 Ten minutes later they're back to their day.
-An hour later the urgency is gone.
+An hour later the urgency is gone, and so is the easy yes.

-And here's the part that makes speed non-negotiable — they almost never contacted only you.
-They filled out two or three forms, or called the first few names in the search results, all in the same five-minute burst.
-So you're not racing the clock.
-You're racing your competitors.
+The part that makes speed matter even more is what's happening on their end.
+They almost never contacted only you.
+In one five-minute burst they filled out two or three forms, or worked down the first few names in the search results.
 Whoever calls back first gets to have the conversation while intent is hot, and usually wins it before price, reviews, or reputation ever come up.

-This is why a faster, more expensive business routinely beats a cheaper, slower one.
+That's how a faster, pricier business routinely beats a cheaper, slower one.
 The slow business never gets to make its case.
-By the time it calls back, the customer has already talked to someone, gotten their questions answered, and started to commit.
-Speed doesn't just improve your odds — it decides who's even in the running.
+By the time it calls back, the customer has already talked to someone, gotten their questions answered, and started leaning their way.
+Showing up first is what puts you in the running at all.

-If five minutes feels extreme, look at what happens as the clock runs.
-The decay isn't gentle — every block of time you let pass takes a chunk of your odds with it.
+Roughly 7× your odds of qualifying the lead, compared to replying inside that first hour.
+The decay isn't gentle.
+Every block of time you let pass takes a chunk of your odds with it.

 Harvard Business Review, 2011

-That's the trap most owners fall into: "I called them back within the hour, I was on it."
-By the standard of intent, an hour is slow.
-The lead has moved on, talked to a competitor, or simply lost the spark of motivation that made them reach out in the first place.
-"Fast" isn't a feeling — it's the first five minutes, full stop.
+This is the trap most owners fall into.
+"I called them back within the hour, I was on it."
+By the standard of how intent actually behaves, an hour is slow.
+The lead has moved on, talked to a competitor, or simply lost the spark of motivation that made them reach out.
+Fast doesn't mean same-day or even same-hour here.
+It means the first few minutes, full stop.

-Here's the good news buried in the data.
-Almost nobody actually does this.
-The bar to beat your competition isn't "be world-class" — it's "answer quickly at all," and the overwhelming majority of businesses don't.
+Most take roughly two days, and only 7% answer within five minutes.
+The bar to beat your competition isn't "be world-class."
+It's "answer quickly at all," and the overwhelming majority of businesses don't.

 47 hrs